International Undergraduate Application Guide

 UWS offer partial scholarships for international students so make sure you check your eligibility.

-Find out more about scholarships and funding opportunities at UWS
+more about funding opportunities for international students at UWS

 Step 7: Application processing